Hiding Visual Information via Obfuscating Adversarial Perturbations: Related Work

-\textbf{Adversarial Attack.} DNNs are very vulnerable to some adversarial examples \cite{ref14,ref28}.
-There are many adversarial attack methods \cite{ref14,ref23,ref26} being proposed to efficiently find adversarial examples. \cite{ref17} divided the adversarial attacks into adversarial attack Type-I and adversarial attack Type-II based on the statistical Type I error and Type II error.
-We take an optimization perspective on adversarial attacks, then the Type-II attack is to maximize the difference in the model output while ensuring that the difference with the original input samples is slight.
-Mathematically,
+DNNs are vulnerable to some adversarial examples \cite{ref14,ref28}.
+There are many adversarial attack methods \cite{ref14,ref23,ref26} to find adversarial examples efficiently.
+Tang \etal \cite{ref17} divided the adversarial attacks into adversarial attack Type-I and adversarial attack Type-II based on the statistical Type I and Type II error.
+We take an optimization perspective on adversarial attacks.
+Then the Type-II attack maximizes the difference in the model output while ensuring a slight difference with the original input samples.
+Mathematically, it can be formulated as follows:

 where $x$ is the original sample, ${x'}$ is the adversarial sample, and $f( \cdot )$ is the model which is attacked.
-The Type-I attack, in contrast to the Type-II attack, looks for an input sample that differs the most possible from the original input sample, but makes the output of the model consistent.
-Mathematically,
+The Type-I attack, in contrast to the Type-II attack, looks for an input sample that differs the most from the original input sample but makes the model output as same as possible.
+Mathematically, it can be formulated as follows:

-The Type-I attack on classification networks and generative adversarial networks was also implemented in \cite{ref17}.
-Then, \cite{ref29} implemented a Type-I attack against variational autoencoder (VAE) \cite{ref30}.
-In this work, we implement a Type-I attack on face recognition task and classification task, and propose AVP method based on it.
+The Type-I attack on classification and generative models was implemented in the work of Tang \etal \cite{ref17}.
+Then, Sun \etal \cite{ref29} implemented a Type-I attack against variational autoencoder (VAE) \cite{ref30}.
+In this work, we implement Type-I attacks on face recognition and classification tasks.
+Inspired by these attacks, we propose the AVIH method.